Skip to main content

 4. Flexibility - Adapts to different quality requirements

-5. Actionable - Clear feedback for translators
+5. Actionable - Feedback translators can use

 AI LQA Limitations